pydicom/pynetdicom/docs/user/association.rst

 ..........................

-If you require the use of :ref:`extended negotiation <concepts_negotiation>` then you can supply the *ext_neg* keyword argument.
+If you require the use of :ref:`extended negotiation <concepts_negotiation>` then you can supply the *ext_neg* keyword parameter.
 Some extended negotiation items can only be singular and some can occur multiple times depending on the service class and intended usage.
 The following example shows how to add *SCP/SCU Role Selection Negotiation* items using